Exeter Fellow Professor Cath Green honoured at Pride of Britain Awards

 Many congratulations to Exeter’s Senior Research Fellow, Professor Cath Green, who received a Special Recognition Award as part of the Oxford Vaccine team at this year’s Pride of Britain Awards.

 The Daily Mirror’s Pride of Britain Awards celebrates and recognises ‘the achievements of truly remarkable people who make our world a better place.’
-Screened on ITV in November (and currently available to watch online on ITV Hub), it is the biggest awards show of its kind on British TV.
+Screened on ITV in November, it is the biggest awards show of its kind on British TV.

 The Awards recognised ‘the incredible impact’ of the team of Oxford scientists who together created a vaccine that: ‘helped give us our lives back, and is also the most potent weapon against Covid in the developing world.’

 Pride of Britain added: ‘Amid the vast wave of vaccination statistics, one in particular stands out.
 By the end of July 2021, seven months after it was licensed, a billion doses of the Oxford vaccine had been delivered to more than 170 countries around the world.’